callumenator/dabble/readme.markdown

 # Dabble

-A small repl for the D programming language (win32).
+A small repl for the D programming language (Windows and DMD32 only).

 ### Build